-Given a linked list, write a function which deletes any duplicate nodes from the list by traversing the list only once.
+Given an unsorted linked list, write a function which deletes any duplicate nodes from the list by traversing the list only once.

 Given a linked list containing 0’s, 1’s and 2’s, sort linked list by doing single traversal of it.

 Given a linked list, detect cycle in it.

 Given a linked list, split it into two lists where each list contains alternating elements from the original list and then finally join them back together.